CEN3031-Group-7g/Diamond-Project10-7g/README.md

 Additionally, we added a new role to the users and permission plugin, a `Personal` role which lets users create personal accounts on the signup page.

+Once you have the backend running, navigate to [localhost:1337/admin](http://localhost:1337/admin/).
+This is the strapi backend where you can manage the database, such as adding collections, adding entries to collections, updating entries in collections, and deleting entries in the collections.
+Please read the [Strapi](https://docs.strapi.io/) documentation

 You can add to these collections with the endpoints given in the documentation found in strapi.

 ## Update database and Strapi dump files